apecloud/kbcli/docs/user_docs/cli/kbcli_addon_uninstall.md

   # uninstall an addon
   kbcli addon uninstall apecloud-mysql

-  # uninstall an addon with a specified version
+  # uninstall more than one addons
-  kbcli addon uninstall apecloud-mysql --version 0.7.0
+  kbcli addon uninstall apecloud-mysql postgresql
 ```

 ### Options

 ```
   -h, --help   help for uninstall
-      --version string   must be specified if the addon owns multiple version
 ```

 ### Options inherited from parent commands